Charlie Bit My Finger: Background and upload

-Howard Davies-Carr, the father of the boys, said the video was "simply an attempt to capture the boys growing up".
+Howard Davies-Carr, the father of Harry Davies-Carr (aged 3) and Charlie Davies-Carr (aged 1), said the video was "simply an attempt to capture the boys growing up".
 While watching the finger-biting scene on his camera after recording it, it "didn't particularly stand out".
 It was not until he transferred the video onto his computer a few weeks later and played it again that he found it comedic.

-The Davies-Carr family lives in Marlow, Buckinghamshire, nearly 30 miles west of London.
+At the time, the Davies-Carr family lived in Marlow, Buckinghamshire, nearly 30 miles west of London.
 Howard uploaded the video onto YouTube so that it could be watched by the boys' grandfather, who was living in the United States.
 He chose YouTube because the size of the video file was so big that it could not be sent by email.
 Originally the video was set to private and he mentions, "I was just about to remove (the video) before it exploded.
 But once it had (exploded) I had lost control of the clip anyway so I left it."

+Under the title "Charlie bit my finger – again!", the 56-second-long video, was uploaded on YouTube on 22 May 2007 UTC, featuring the two brothers Harry and Charlie, who were aged 3 and aged 1 at the time, respectively.
 Howard commented on the video: "The clip only went up as I wanted to share it with the boys' grandfather.
 I was naive about the whole YouTube thing.
 It became viral and once that happened there was nothing I could do.
 People have sent lovely comments and messages and I now upload a new video of the boys every six weeks."

 Views

 "Charlie Bit My Finger" had received 2.6 million views on YouTube by the start of February 2008 and 12 million views by March 2008.
 In December 2008, it was the twelfth most viewed video on YouTube with 65 million views.
-By April 2009, the video had received 92 million hits.
+By April 2009, the video had received 92 million views.
 It became the second most viewed video in August 2009, and took over the title as the most viewed video ever at the end of October 2009, when it surpassed "Evolution of Dance".
 By November 2009, "Charlie Bit My Finger – Again!" had received over 130 million views.
 In addition to being the most viewed, it was also the "most favourited" and the second "most discussed" video on the website in the United Kingdom.
-In a May 2009 report compiled by Visible Measures, which measures video hits across 150 video-sharing websites, "Charlie Bit My Finger" was the thirteenth most viewed viral video on the Internet.
+In a May 2009 report compiled by Visible Measures, which measures video views across 150 video-sharing websites, "Charlie Bit My Finger" was the thirteenth most viewed viral video on the Internet.
+As of December 2025, the video had reached 888 million views, with over 2.3 million likes.

-By the end of 2011, it had been surpassed by music videos Justin Bieber's "Baby", Lady Gaga's "Bad Romance", Eminem feat.
-Rihanna's "Love the Way You Lie", Shakira's "Waka Waka (This Time for Africa)" and Jennifer Lopez feat.
-Pitbull's "On the Floor", becoming the sixth most viewed video on YouTube.
-Despite being able to regain its position to number 3 (and becoming the third YouTube video to reach 800 million views), it has been since surpassed by many other videos, dropping out of 30 most viewed YouTube videos.
-As of December 2020, the video had reached 878 million views, with over 2 million likes.